uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 Sometimes you want to explicitly indicate that a property may be absent.
 For example a person may not have a task assigned to them.
-You could do something like this:
+You can write something like this:

 ```js
 const person = {